Closed form estimates for missing counts in multidimensional incomplete tables: n-dimensional incomplete table

 Note that there are a total of $\prod_{k=1}^{n}I_{k}$ fully observed counts and $(2^{k}-1)$ supplementary margins.
 Let $\mu_{i_{1}\ldots i_{n}r_{1}\ldots r_{k}}= E(Y_{i_{1}\ldots i_{n}r_{1}\ldots r_{k}})$ denote the expected cell frequency.
 Then the log-linear model is given by

 where $1\leq i_{l}\leq I_{l},~1\leq l\leq n,~r_{j}=1,2,~1\leq j\leq k$.

-Three-way and higher order associations are assumed to be zero in (\ref{eq5.1}) as they are difficult to interpret and closed-form MLE's of parameters become difficult to obtain.
-It is also assumed that the missingness mechanism of a variable depends on its realization (NMAR) or on any one of the other variables (MAR) or none (MCAR).
-Note that association terms among $Y_{i}$'s and those among $R_{i}$'s are not involved in studying the missing data mechanisms of $Y_{i}$'s in (\ref{eq5.1}).
-Also, the missingness mechanism of a variable cannot both be NMAR and MAR simultaneously, which excludes terms with $Y_{i}, R_{i}$ and $R_{j}$ for $i\neq j$ in (\ref{eq5.1}).
+Three-way and higher order associations are assumed to be zero in (\ref{eq5.1}) as they are difficult to interpret.
+Also, closed-form MLE's of parameters become difficult to obtain along with issues of non-identifiability.
+Note that association terms among $Y_i$'s and those among $R_i$'s are not involved in studying the missing data mechanisms of $Y_i$'s in (\ref{eq5.1}).
+Hence, there is no need to include three-way or higher order interactions among the outcome variables such as $Y_{1}Y_{2}Y_{3}$ or the missing indicators such as $R_{1}R_{2}R_{3}$.
+It is assumed that the MAR mechanism of a variable depends on any one of the other variables so that interaction terms like $Y_{i}Y_{j}R_{k}$ for $i\neq j\neq k$ are excluded from (\ref{eq5.1}).
+The missingness mechanism of a variable cannot be NMAR and MAR simultaneously, which excludes terms with $Y_{i}Y_{j}R_{i}$ for $i \neq j$ in (\ref{eq5.1}).
+Interactions such as $Y_{i}R_{k}R_{l}$ for $i\neq k\neq l$ are absent in (\ref{eq5.1}) since their interpretation is unclear.
+Also, they are redundant for the derivation of closed-form estimates of the expected cell counts.
 The following constraints are required for identifiability of (\ref{eq5.1}) :

 Next, we introduce some parameters to study the missingness mechanisms of $Y_{1},\ldots,Y_{k}.$ Define

 which describes the missing data mechanism of $Y_{p}$.
 It is the conditional odds of $Y_{p}$ being missing given the other $Y_{i}$'s are observed.
 There are $k$ such odds.
 For $i\neq j\neq p=1,\ldots, k,$ define